microsoft/ivy/doc/examples/testing/specification.md

     > protocol.async()
     trivnet3.ivy: line 22: : assertion failed

-At some point, thenm environment calls `bug` then `async` causing the protocol to deliver a wrong packet value.
-We can see than the specification monitor is in fact running, and it gives an error message pointing to the line in the code where an assertion failed.
+At some point, the environment calls `bug` then `async` causing the protocol to deliver a wrong packet value.
+We can see that the specification monitor is in fact running, and it gives an error message pointing to the line in the code where an assertion failed.

 ### Assume-Guarantee reasoning in IVy

 In the previous example, we saw that a service specification is a kind of abstraction.
-It hides details of the underlying imlementation, telling us only what we need to know to use the service.
+It hides details of the underlying implementation, telling us only what we need to know to use the service.
 Abstractions are crucial in reasoning about complex systems.
 They allow us to develop one component of a system without thinking about the details